-Professor Agricultural and Biosystems Engineering; Director CEAC; Extension Specialist
+Professor Biosystems Engineering; Extension Specialist

-Bio Overview: Giacomelli, Gene A - Professor, Agric & Biosystems Engr; Director, Controlled Environment Agriculture Program; Professor, Plant Science; Professor, Bio5 Institute; BS, 1977, Cook College; BS, 1977, Rutgers University; MS, 1980, University of California at Davis; PHD, 1983, Rutgers University
+Bio Overview: Giacomelli, Gene A - Professor, Biosystems Engr; Director, Controlled Environment Agriculture Program; Professor, Plant Science; Professor, Bio5 Institute; BS, 1977, Cook College; BS, 1977, Rutgers University; MS, 1980, University of California at Davis; PHD, 1983, Rutgers University